Geometry of Spectral Curves and All Order Dispersive Integrable System: Reconstruction formula

 \section{Reconstruction formula}

-In this section, we review the reconstruction of a Lax matrix and an isospectral integrable system from the spectral curve.
-This so-called algebro-geometric reconstruction was first discovered by Krichever \cite{Kri77}, and we merely rephrase it.
-The only difference is that, instead of Baker-Akhiezer functions, we prefer to use a "Baker-Akhiezer spinor kernel", which turns out to be a more intrinsic object.
+We review in this section the reconstruction~\cite{KriNLS77, Kri77} of a Lax matrix whose evolution preserves the spectrum, and thus of an integrable system, from the spectral curve (see also the textbook~\cite{BBT} and references therein).
+The only dif\/ference is that, we reformulate it intrinsically in terms of 1-forms~$\om$, instead of using time coordinates $\om=\sum_k t_k \om_k$.
+For this purpose, instead of Baker--Akhiezer functions, we prefer to use a ``spinor kernel'', which is a convenient special case of Baker--Akhiezer function, which turns out to be a more intrinsic object for our formulation (see also~\cite{BertG, Kor1,Kor2}).